LaureneJacquot/public_laurene_aftools/README.md

 ## NCBI BLAST Submission and UniProt Data Retrieval Tools

-A set of Python tools for automating BLAST queries against the NCBI database and retrieving protein information from UniProt.
-Developed by Laurène in Prof. Doye's group at Oxford.
+This is a set of Python tools for automating BLAST queries against the NCBI database and retrieving protein information from UniProt.

 ### Features